-Executing on financial management strategies requires first accurately tracking current and historical expenses.
+Executing financial management strategies and budget forecasting requires first accurately tracking current and historical expenses.
 Building and maintaining profit and loss statements and other financial statements can help you understand your true cost of doing business and identify areas of opportunity or improvement.
 Plus, having clean and accurate financial statements is typically a prerequisite for potential investors.

 “The worst thing an investor can see is messy financials that are inaccurate,” Song says.
 “That can give a first impression that management are amateurs, and the organization is less than stellar.”

 Strong financial policies provide resilience, risk management, and operational efficiency.
 Your finance team oversees the creation and adoption of such processes and will be responsible for making changes to such policies as the company evolves over time.

 Out-of-control expenses can wreak havoc on a company’s bottom line, so an important function for the finance team is spend management.
 Using software and automation to customize spend tracking and controls can surface potential problems to address before they become an issue.